-Juniper Hill, Epsom Downs chalk grassland management September 2018
+Juniper Hill, Epsom Downs Countryside team volunteers cutting and clearing chalk grassland September 2019

 The Small Blue butterfly continues to benefit from creating scrapes which involves using a small excavator to remove top soil and expose the less fertile chalky substrate which encourages the growth of Kidney Vetch, the larval food plant for the butterfly.
 In addition at their new Priest Hill nature Reserve, Surrey Wildlife Trust have also been creating suitable habitat by removing the tarmac from former tennis courts and spreading Kidney Vetch seed from nearby Howell Hill Nature Reserve on the exposed chalk.
 With known breeding populations identified at Warren Farm, Howell Hill Nature Reserve and Epsom Downs it was hoped that the Small Blue would colonise the Priest Hill scrapes.
 During the summer of 2015 Small Blue were discovered on the reserve.
 SUCCESS!